 eCommerce funnels are something every eCommerce business should experiment with.
 And when you start to think in terms of CRO, that’s when things can really take off.

 Keep in mind that the funnels mentioned above are not the only ones.
 There are many.
 And unique combinations can be created that fit the needs of your business.
 The sky’s the limit!
-To get even more insights on eCommerce funnels contact us!
+To get even more insights on eCommerce funnels and email marketing, contact us!

 Using eCommerce funnels allows you to significantly increase the number of opportunities for experimentation and testing.
 Even if you don’t see a big impact in terms of conversion rates, there are always learnings to be collected and applied.
 For example, you may not increase conversion rate, but you may learn that the funnel with a different type of messaging results in more clicks through to the site.
 That may tell you something about the copywriting.

 It is never a bad idea to create a machine that constantly pumps out business-related learnings.
 So go out there, create some funnels, and test them out!